meteor-useraccounts/core/README.md

 ```

 the above example asks to change all available text configurations, but you can specify only a subset of them leaving default values unchanged.
-To learn how to change title, button, info, and errors text read below.
+To learn how to change title, button, social buttons' icon, info, and errors text read below.

 <a name="form-title"/>